Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 ##### Intentionality Timers

-For each work block I'll set an "intentionality timer".
+For up periods in which I'm doing independent work, instead of taking meetings or doing tasks in rapid i/o with the world, I'll set an "intentionality timer".

 I'll set a timer for (usually) a 2 to 4 hour block.
 For the length of the timer, I don't let my intentionality go lax.
 I'm maintaining an "executing intensions" mindset, I might switch what I'm doing in this block, but whatever I'm doing, I deliberately choose to switch my intention.

 For the length of this period, I maintaining an alert, high-arousal, "[taut](https://musingsandroughdrafts.com/2020/02/10/modes-not-traits-and-decoupling-cognitive-energy-from-intentionality/)" mode.

 In support of that, I track my time with toggl, and also frequently explicate my second-to-second thought process in a metacognition log.
-In particular, whenever I finish a task, or decide to take a break, I'll flip to my metcognition log to take stock and then deliberately decide what to do next.
+In particular, whenever I finish a task, or decide to take a break, I'll flip to my metcognition log (via the custom hotkey) to take stock and then deliberately decide what to do next.

 ```
-TAP: [Finalization moment] ->
+TAP: [Task finalization moment] ->
 	Flip to metacog log
 ```
 If I feel hesitant about committing to an intentionality block, I'll shorten the length of time, instead of reducing the intensity.
 I want to be practicing alert intenseness.
 If I don't feel up for a full 4 hours, I'll reduce the length of the block (before I start!) until I feel confident about committing to deliberate intentionality for that period.